MicrosoftLearning/mslearn-openai/Instructions/Exercises/03-prompt-engineering.md

     ```

 1. Observe the output.
 This time you'll likely see the email in a similar format, but with a much more informal tone.
 You'll likely even see jokes included!
 1. For the final iteration, we're deviating from email generation and exploring *grounding context*.
-Here you provide grounding context in the long system prompt, and extract information from it to answer our user prompt.
+Here you provide a simple system message, and change the app to provide the grounding context as the beginning of the user prompt.
+The app will then append the user input, and extract information from the grounding context to answer our user prompt.
+1. Open the file `grounding.txt` and briefly read the grounding context you'll be inserting.
+1. In your app immediately after the comment ***Format and send the request to the model*** and before any existing code, add the following code snippet to read text in from `grounding.txt` to augment the user prompt with the grounding context.

+    **C#**: Program.cs

+    ```csharp
+    // Format and send the request to the model Console.WriteLine("\nAdding grounding context from grounding.txt");
+    string groundingText = System.IO.File.ReadAllText("grounding.txt");
+    userMessage = groundingText + userMessage;
+    ```

+    **Python**: prompt-engineering.py

+    ```python
+    # Format and send the request to the model
+    print("\nAdding grounding context from grounding.txt")
+    grounding_text = open(file="grounding.txt", encoding="utf8").read().strip()
+    user_message = grounding_text + user_message
+    ```

+1. Save the file and rerun your app.
+1. Enter the following prompts (with the **system message** still being entered and saved in `system.txt`).

     **System message**

     ```prompt
     You're an AI assistant who helps people find information.
-You'll provide answers from the text below, and respond concisely.
+You'll provide answers from the text provided in the prompt, and respond concisely.
-    ---

-    Contoso is a wildlife rescue organization that has dedicated itself to the protection and preservation of animals and their habitats.
-The organization has been working tirelessly to protect the wildlife and their habitats from the threat of extinction.
-Contoso's mission is to provide a safe and healthy environment for all animals in their care.

-    One of the most popular animals that Contoso rescues and cares for is the red panda.
-Known for their fluffy tails and adorable faces, red pandas have captured the hearts of children all over the world.
-These playful creatures are native to the Himalayas and are listed as endangered due to habitat loss and poaching.

-    Contoso's red panda rescue program is one of their most successful initiatives.
-The organization works with local communities to protect the red panda's natural habitat and provides medical care for those that are rescued.
-Contoso's team of experts works tirelessly to ensure that all rescued red pandas receive the best possible care and are eventually released back into the wild.

-    Children, in particular, have a soft spot for red pandas.
-These playful creatures are often featured in children's books, cartoons, and movies.
-With their fluffy tails and bright eyes, it's easy to see why children are drawn to them.
-Contoso understands this and has made it their mission to educate children about the importance of wildlife conservation and the role they can play in protecting these endangered species.

-    Contoso's red panda rescue program is not only helping to save these adorable creatures from extinction but is also providing a unique opportunity for children to learn about wildlife conservation.
-The organization offers educational programs and tours that allow children to get up close and personal with the red pandas.
-These programs are designed to teach children about the importance of protecting wildlife and their habitats.

-    In addition to their red panda rescue program, Contoso also rescues and cares for a variety of other animals, including elephants, tigers, and rhinoceros.
-The organization is committed to protecting all animals in their care and works tirelessly to provide them with a safe and healthy environment
     ```

     **User message:**